My-DD/system_prompts/README.md

 # MyDD System Prompts

-This directory contains age-appropriate system prompts for "Guide," the MyDD chatbot designed to safely interact with children and young adults.
+This directory contains age-appropriate system prompts for the MyDD chatbot, designed to safely interact with children and young adults.

 ## Files Overview